-Ready to gasp?
-Defiant alligator caught on camera head-butting trapper, whacking police
+Video: Trapper knocked out cold by large alligator in Ocoee

-OCOEE, Fla. - An 8-foot alligator spotted roaming an Ocoee neighborhood is finally tied up after knocking a trapper out cold.
+OCOEE, Fla. - An 8-foot alligator knocked a trapper out cold in Ocoee, and the incident was caught on video.

+That's right: Knocked out cold, lying on the ground while the gator's tail took down another captors.
+Watch the video, below, to see for yourself.

 People who live in the Hammocks subdivision said the gator was walking around for quite some time before Florida Fish and Wildlife trappers could come out to the neighborhood and remove the animal.